Support for Parents of Addicted Children in Spokane

 palgroup.org

-Podcast: Available on Spotify (Supportive for those in the "darkest times").
+Podcast: Available on Spotify for encouraging messages rooted in faith and real-life application.

 Partners with Families and Children Family-Centered Treatment Offers outpatient treatment services and family counseling aimed at restoring balance and healing the family unit.